Scenario 4: End-to-End Research Workflow

 Quick Start:

-2. Run the pipeline with default parameters
+3. Run with default preprocessing and analysis parameters

 Advanced Usage:

-• Integration with existing analysis workflows
+• Integrate with existing experimental workflows

 Prerequisites